24 Awesome Ways To Encourage Being Kind at School

 3. Teach kids to be kind to others—and themselves—both online and offline at a Family Tech Talk event.

 Kids face a lot of pressure, from perfecting that filtered pic on Instagram to fighting hours-long Fortnite battles with buddies.
 It’s easy to feel excluded, addicted to the screen, not good enough, not thin enough—the list goes on.
-Our free Family Tech Talk program offers a chance for families at your school to learn from an Internet safety expert what kids are doing online, the importance of being kind to others and yourself (both IRL and virtually) and finding a healthy balance between time spent online and offline.
+Our free Family Tech Talk program offers a chance for parents at your school to learn from an Internet safety expert what kids are doing online, the importance of being kind to others and yourself (both IRL and virtually) and finding a healthy balance between time spent online and offline.

 4. Create a Kindness Rocks garden (literally).